nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * nurse in the healthcare industry managing patients
 * has many patients across different wards with varying care levels
-* prefers typing to mouse interactions
 * is comfortable using CLI
+* rather use typing over mouse input

 **Value proposition**:
 provides a patient management system for nurses to use which is faster than GUI/mouse driven apps